ShepherdOnline/ShepherdOnline/_drafts/2016-12-11-central-michigan-area-concert-band-puts-audience-into-holiday-spirit-during-concert.md

 categories:
   - Community
 ---
 The Central Michigan Area Concert Band filled the SHS Auditorium with warmth and Christmas cheer this afternoon during their annual concert.
+As usual, the concert band performed a wide range of classical and contemporary music ranging from "A Christmas Festival," "March of the Toys," and "Sliegh